CalebBell/thermo/docs/activity_coefficients.rst

 Notes on Performance
 --------------------
 Initializing the object for the first time is a not a high performance operation as certain checks need to be done and data structures set up.
-Some equations components of the Gibbs excess model may depend only on temperature or composition, instead of depending on both.
+Some pieces of the equations of the Gibbs excess model may depend only on temperature or composition, instead of depending on both.
 Each model implements the method :obj:`to_T_xs <thermo.unifac.UNIFAC.to_T_xs>` which should be used to create a new object at the new temperature and/or composition.
 The design of the object is to lazy-calculate properties, and to be immutable: calculations at new temperatures and compositions are done in a new object.

 Note also that the :obj:`__repr__ <thermo.activity.GibbsExcess.__repr__>` string for each model is designed to allow lossless reconstruction of the model.
 This is very useful when building test cases.